xdevplatform/open-evolution/README.md

 -   **Rejected.** The proposal has been reviewed and rejected.
 -   **Approved.** The proposal has been reviewed and approved.
 -   **Revision needed.** The proposal has been reviewed but it needs to be sent back to the authors for changes before it can be rejected or approved.
+-   **Superseded.** A newer or more relevant proposal or implementation makes this proposal obsolete or no longer applicable.
+This status applies to open or approved proposals.